maibennett/website_github/exampleSite/content/research.md

 # PORTFOLIO

-You can see a summary of some of my projects in my [{{% fontawesome chart-line-solid %}} research portfolio](https://projects.magdalenabennett.com/portfolio)
+You can see a summary of some of my projects in my [{{% fontawesome chart-line-solid32 %}} research portfolio](https://projects.magdalenabennett.com/portfolio)

 # PUBLICATIONS